we have the answers

 • Repair kits are also available for 15sf, 100sf and 250sf areas.

-The Aquaflex system is sold by the square-foot and delivered by the "unit".
-Aquaflex is more expensive than traditional moisture resistant adhesives; however traditional adhesives simply do not measure up to the "UNLIMITED" level of moisture/pH performance, topical moisture warranty and speed of cure offered by Aquaflex.
-Aquaflex is a patented system.
-The polymer is created IN-HOUSE and not available for commercial purchase.
-ANY manufacturer claiming similar chemistry or performance is in DIRECT or at least INDIRECT conflict with Aquaflex patent protections.
+The Aquaflex system is sold by the square-foot and delivered by the “unit”.
+Aquaflex is more expensive than traditional moisture resistant adhesives; however traditional adhesives simply do not measure up to the “unlimited” level of moisture performance and speed of cure offered by Aquaflex.
+Aquaflex is MasterSpec listed and will replace the need for conventional moisture mitigation.

 Free Consultation